 Robin Chait and Ulrich Boser explain why reforming the way teachers are paid signals to teachers that their performance matters.

 Ulrich Boser is a Senior Fellow at American Progress; he examines education, crime, and other social issues.
 He is currently working on a book about learning, which is tentatively titled Learning to Learn: Why Being Smart in the Information Age Isn’t Important—and Why Learning Is.
-Boser has served as a contributing editor for U.S. News […]
+Boser has served as a contributing editor for U.S. News & World Report, […]